If you Google “Property Management Software”, you will be overwhelmed at the amount of results that come back.

 And, if you like to REALLY track things – which is important in the PM business – the ability to create custom fields is the major differentiator when it comes to PW.

 In fact, we are still finding new ways to utilize its customization to benefit our business.
-You can create any custom field you can think of and then run reports off of those fields which allows you to capture data relevant to your company
+You can create any custom field you can think of and then run reports off of those fields which allows you to capture data relevant to your company.
+Again, this is a feature that you won’t find in a lot of other PM software.

-- Open API - A somewhat recent improvement to the software, is the opening of their API.
-In non-tech jargon, this basically means that you can connect Propertyware with other softwares and programs and they will be able to share information.
+- Open API: A somewhat recent improvement to the software, is the opening of their API.
+In non-tech jargon, this basically means that you can connect Propertyware with other software and programs and they will be able to share information.

 This is a MASSIVE improvement and we’re excited to see what unfolds here.